-The time it requires the information to be fully displayed on a particular website.
+The time required for the information on a webpage to be fully displayed on a particular website is called the Page Load Time.
 You can also describe Page Load Time as "Page Speed," a measure of how quickly your page gets loaded.

 As Google defines it, "The Site Speed reports show how quickly users are able to see and interact with content.
 You can identify areas that need improvement, and then track the extent of those improvements".

 The Site Speed reports measure three aspects of latency:

 1. Page-load time on your website for a sample of page views.
 To see how fast your websites loaded from a multitude of angles (e.g. in distinct browsers, in different nations) you can display the information across distinct sizes.

 2. Running speed or loading time of any specific hit, occurrence, or user interaction which you want to monitor (e.g. how rapidly pictures are loaded, button clicking response time).

 3. How fast the browser parses the document and makes it accessible to interact with the customer.
 For viewing this information, no extra setup is needed.

 You can test your web site speed with Google's PageSpeed Insights.